 The spot where we find the Santa Croce nowadays was once the location of a palace known as the Sessorium or the Palatium Sessorianum.
 The origins of the name are obscure, but it was most likely built in the early third century under one of the Severan dynasty emperors.
 The Sessorium was a convenient alternative for the imperial palace on the Palatine Hill.
 It was located on the edge of the city, which made it easier to defend and – perhaps – to flee from if the situation in Rome became too dangerous for the reigning emperor.
 Part of the palace complex was an arena known as the Amphitheatrum Castrense.
 Much of this large structure has survived and can be seen to the south of the Santa Croce.
 It was incorporated into the Aurelian Walls when these were built after 271 and became part of the city’s defences.
 Regretfully, it is not accessible to the public.
 A circus known as the Circus Varianus was also part of the complex.

 The Sessorium was the residence for Constantine the Great’s mother Helena.
-Constantine had defeated his rival Maxentius on 28 October 312 in the battle of the Milvian Bridge and had marched his troops into Rome soon afterwards.
-He immediately started favouring the Christians in the city, granting the Lateran palace to Pope Melchiades (or Miltiades) and levelling the barracks of the equites singulares augusti (the mounted imperial bodyguards who had fought for Maxentius) to make room for a splendid new Christian basilica, the later San Giovanni in Laterano or Saint John Lateran, which was consecrated around 324.
+Constantine had defeated his rival Maxentius on 28 October 312 at the Battle of the Milvian Bridge and had marched his troops into Rome soon afterwards.
+He immediately started favouring the Christians in the city, granting the terrain of the barracks of the equites singulares Augusti (the mounted imperial bodyguards who had fought for Maxentius) to Pope Melchiades (or Miltiades) and levelling the building to make room for a splendid new Christian basilica, the later San Giovanni in Laterano or Saint John Lateran, which was consecrated around 324.
 It is possible and quite likely that a chapel or palace church for Helena had already been built into the Sessorium by 320.
 Alternatively, it may have been constructed after Helena’s visit to Jerusalem, which according to tradition took place in 326/327.
 Tradition dictates that Helena found the True Cross and sent fragments of it back to Rome.
 She also collected many other relics and sent them to Italy to be displayed at the Sessorium.

 The facade is not medieval of course, but clearly late Baroque.
 It was commissioned by Pope Benedictus XIV (1740-1758), and the Latin text on the facade indicates it was completed in the fourth year of his pontificate.
 The reason for the facade being slightly curved instead of straight, is that there is an elliptical atrium behind it.
 This can best be seen by using satellite view on Google Maps.
 You can also use Google Maps to have a closer look at the remains of the Amphitheatrum Castrense.
 Monks from the Cistercian order used the arena as a garden for growing fruit, vegetables and herbs until their order was disbanded in 2011 (you can read the juicy details of this affair at the Churches of Rome Wiki).